simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 First create a system param with MailJet api data.
 You will need your public and private key.

-You may want to send transactionnal email.
+You may want to send transactional email.
 To do so, add your template id.

 ```json
 {